Israeli Arab wrestles with grief, guilt in suicide bomb film

 Doueiri said graffiti on the ruins of homes in Jenin reading "Ground Zero" - a reference to the site of New York towers destroyed in the 9/11 attacks in 2001 - was one scene that particularly riled his original U.S. collaborators.

-Amin also realises that while he was a part of Israeli society, his wife had felt like an outsider.
+Amin also realizes that while he was a part of Israeli society, his wife had felt like an outsider.

 "It's about this man who is absolutely attached to his wife, who believed at the beginning of the film that he could be very well-integrated into Israeli society," Doueiri said.
 "Only, at the end there's that truth that comes up that the bottom line is there's us and there's them."